simharuk2021/Simon-Hart-Portfolio/README.md

 <!-- USAGE EXAMPLES -->
 ## User Stories

-● As a new user, I want to be able to fetch data from a pre-existing Application Programming Interface.
+● As a new user, I want to be able to view a **homepage** which has a short introduction and links to work examples

-● As a user, I want to be able to view a list of the Pokemon by name.
+● As a user, I want to be able to view an **about** page which includes key information, skills and programming languages/tools.

+● As a user, I want to view a **work** page which includes links and pictures to the various projects

-● As a user, I want to view the details of the Pokemon once I have clicked on the name
+● As a user, I want to view a **contact** section where I can contact the creator of the pages.

 <p align="right">(<a href="#top">back to top</a>)</p>